 Major Industry Trends

-Defense Spending and the Global Economic Downturn
+Defense Spending and the Global Economy

 Arms Race Developing in the Asia-Pacific Region

 China’s total spending is second only to that of the United States, but it is low as measured by per capita spending.
 However, China has expanded its military spending at a double-digit pace in the past decade, and it became the world’s second-largest military power, surpassing France, in 2009.
 In March 2011, the Chinese government announced that it would be raising its official military budget by 12.7%, to US$91.5 billion.
-This marks a surge forward in military spending and reverses the government’s 2010 position, when it reined in military spending to a mere 7.5% increase.
-The 2010 military budget was the first to fall below 10% since 1989.
-Military experts in the United States and elsewhere have said Beijing’s real military spending is at least double the announced figure.
+This marked a significant surge in military spending and reversed the government’s 2010 position, when it reined in military spending to a mere 7.5% increase.
+2010 was the first year the growth in the military budget had fallen below 10% since 1989.
+Military experts in the United States and elsewhere have said that Beijing’s real military spending is at least double the announced figure.
 A 2009 Pentagon report estimated China’s total military spending to be between US$105 billion and US$150 billion.
-While growing rapidly, China’s military spending is still dwarfed by that of the United States.
+Though growing rapidly, the country’s military spending is still dwarfed by that of the United States.

 Other Major Trends

 The US military is already one of the largest consumers of renewable energy in the world, and it has set a goal that 25% of its energy should come from renewable sources by 2025.
 The US Air Force’s goal is that 50% of all the fuels used in domestic training flights will come from synthetic, or nonpetroleum, sources by 2016.
 The US military is also investing heavily in solar and wind power.

 The military is also investing heavily in information technology on land.
 Military units constantly transmit huge amounts of data back and forth to report their position, generate situational awareness, and share information on enemy tactics.
 Soldiers with access to laptops, for example, can provide vital information to military commanders.
-Real-time management of information enables rapid decision-making, meaning that military operations can proceed quickly, possibly providing a decisive advantage during a battle.
+Real-time management of information enables rapid decision-making, meaning that military operations can proceed quickly, possibly providing a decisive advantage during battle.